nginxinc/kubernetes-ingress/docs/content/installation/installation-with-operator.md

     * For NGINX Plus Ingress Controller, see [here](/nginx-ingress-controller/installation/pulling-ingress-controller-image) for details on how to pull the image from the F5 Docker registry.
     * To pull from the F5 Container registry, configure a docker registry secret using your JWT token from the MyF5 portal by following the instructions from [here](/nginx-ingress-controller/installation/using-the-jwt-token-docker-secret).
     * It is also possible to build your own image and push it to your private Docker registry by following the instructions from [here](/nginx-ingress-controller/installation/building-ingress-controller-image).
-2. Install the NGINX Ingress Operator following the [instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/v1.3.0/docs/installation.md).
+2. Install the NGINX Ingress Operator following the [instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/main/docs/installation.md).
-3. Create the default server secret and SecurityContextConstraint as outlined in the ["Getting Started" instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/v1.3.0/README.md#getting-started).
+3. Create the SecurityContextConstraint as outlined in the ["Getting Started" instructions](https://github.com/nginxinc/nginx-ingress-helm-operator/blob/main/README.md#getting-started).

 ## 1. Create the NginxIngressController manifest